joerischasfoort/money-macro/_posts/the monetary financial system/2021-7-2-dutch-vs-america-middle-class.md

 As a consequence of this smart design, the Dutch health insurance market is highly competitive and prices are therefore relatively low….
 Although most Dutchies would argue that they are still way too high.

-Indeed, this is reflected by the fact that the USA, which has a younger population, spends roughly 16.8% of GDP on healthcare, whereas the Netherlands spends only 10%.
-Furthermore, every Dutch citizens has health insurance while 8% of the American populace is not insured (source).
+Indeed, this is reflected by the fact that the USA, which has a younger population, spends roughly [16.8% of GDP](https://data.worldbank.org/indicator/SH.XPD.CHEX.GD.ZS?locations=US) on healthcare, whereas the Netherlands [spends only 10%](https://data.worldbank.org/indicator/SH.XPD.CHEX.GD.ZS?locations=NL).
+Furthermore, every Dutch citizens has health insurance while 8% of the American populace is [not insured](https://www.census.gov/library/publications/2020/demo/p60-271.html).

 So, with the healthcare insurance system clearly cheaper in the Netherlands, there is one essential cost that we yet have to discuss: the costs of paying off all your student debt.

 Because of their modest background, both Joe and Jolien had to borrow quite a bit to pay for their university education.
 As a consequence, Joe ended up with a student debt of 33k dollars.
 And, while the average college is of similar quality in the Netherlands, they are significantly cheaper.
 Therefore, Jolien’s average student debt in the Netherlands is 17k USD.
-Furthermore, in the Netherlands, she borrowed from the state at 0.0% (source) interest while U.S. Joe borrowed from the federal government, at the lowest possible rate of 2.75% interest (CNBC).
+Furthermore, in the Netherlands, she borrowed from the state at [0.0%](https://duo.nl/apps/rentepercentage/index.html) interest while U.S. Joe borrowed from the federal government, at the lowest possible rate of [2.75% interest](https://www.cnbc.com/select/average-interest-rate-on-private-and-federal-student-loans/).

-Now, since both wanted to repay their student debt in 20 years, on average Joe ended up paying $178 (source) per month = 2146 USD annually.
+Now, since both wanted to repay their student debt in 20 years, on average Joe ended up paying [$178](https://www.savingforcollege.com/calculators/loan-calculator) per month = 2146 USD annually.
 Meanwhile, Jolien pays only (17k / 241) $70 per month, which translates to 846 USD annually.
 And with that….. we have come to the end of this round..

 Even though Joe earns a higher wage and has higher disposable income after taxes, Jolien has quite a bit more discretionary income in the Netherlands at 11k USD per year compared to almost 10k in the USA.